 Aromatherapy for Recovery from Addiction

 For people in addiction recovery, holistic remedies can be an effective supplement to treatment.
-Strong evidence supports the efficacy of many alternative treatment pragmas like acupuncture, yoga, and aromatherapy.
+Strong evidence supports the efficacy of many alternative treatment options like acupuncture, yoga, and aromatherapy.

 Aromatherapy can be beneficial in a number of ways when it comes to overcoming addiction: